 discussion thread on Apple's forums that contained a few pics of a slot-loading SuperDrive's internals.
 It didn't seem risky to take apart so I started the process.

-Note: some people had success with using a plastic card (eg. a credit card or a drivers license) and some fine cloth (eg. the ones that you used to clean your glasses with).
-Some applied alcohol too to improve the cleaning effect.
-This way you don't have to take apart the MBP, so might want to check out the comments and read through the experiences of others with the plastic card method before you start to dismantle your MBP.
+Update: some people had success using a plastic card (eg. a credit card or a drivers license) and some fine cloth (the ones that you used to clean your glasses with).
+Some applied alcohol to improve the cleaning effect (but I personally only use benzine).
+The plastic card method might spare you taking apart the MBP, so it's worth to check out the comments and read through the experiences of others before you start to dismantle yours.
+You should also know that a few people reported broken drives after the cleaning.
+However my best guess is that it had nothing to do with the cleaning itself (I've already completed this process on a number of PCs, my MBP, a number of desktop DVD players and Hi-Fi systems and never had any problems).

 The first step is to take apart the MacBook Pro.